Dig-Forens6/ProcessSheriff/README.md

 	- Telephone numbers to be used as source and destination for the alert messages.
 	- A file containing a list of hashes of whitelisted binaries.
 	- Third-party libraries to be installed.
-	- Sigcheck – Sysinternals must be added in the same directory as the script file.
+	- Sigcheck – Sysinternals must be added in the same directory as the script file, https://learn.microsoft.com/en-us/sysinternals/downloads/sigcheck

 # Required Libraries:
 	- psutil